-One report found a small increased chance of preeclampsia (a pregnancy related condition that can cause symptoms such as high blood pressure and kidney problems in mom) when amitriptyline was used in the second and early third trimester of pregnancy.
+One report found a small increased chance of preeclampsia (a pregnancy related condition that can cause symptoms such as high blood pressure and kidney problems in the pregnant person) when amitriptyline was used in the second and early third trimester of pregnancy.

 I need to take amitriptyline throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?